Lagrangian cobordism and tropical curves: Cobordism preliminaries

 \begin{defn} A \emph{tropical affine manifold} is a smooth manifold equipped with an atlas with transition functions in $\R^n \rtimes \GL(n,\Z)$. \end{defn}

 \begin{example} Associated to a matrix $M \in \GL(n,\R)$ we have a tropical affine manifold $B(M) := \R^n/(M \cdot \Z^n)$.
 We call such a manifold a \emph{tropical affine torus}. \end{example}

-A tropical affine manifold $B$ comes equipped with a subsheaf $\Aff_B \subset C^\infty_B$ of the sheaf of smooth functions on $B$, consisting of those functions which are affine-linear with integer slope in any coordinate chart.
-In fact, the structure of a tropical affine manifold is completely determined by the data of this subsheaf.

-A tropical affine manifold $B$ comes equipped with a sub-bundle $T^*_\Z B\subset T^* B$ consisting of the differentials of affine functions with integer slope; and also with a sub-bundle $T_\Z B \subset TB$ consisting of those tangent vectors on which all elements of $T^*_\Z B$ evaluate to integers.
-These are both local systems of free abelian groups of rank $n$.
+A tropical affine manifold $B$ comes equipped with a subsheaf $\Aff_B \subset C^\infty_B$ of the sheaf of smooth functions on $B$, consisting of those functions which are affine-linear with integer slope in any coordinate chart; a sub-bundle $T^*_\Z B\subset T^* B$ consisting of the differentials of sections of $\Aff_B$; and a sub-bundle $T_\Z B \subset TB$ consisting of those tangent vectors on which all elements of $T^*_\Z B$ evaluate to integers.
+The latter two are local systems of free abelian groups of rank $n$.

 \begin{defn} A \emph{tropical affine map} between tropical affine manifolds $B_1$ and $B_2$ is a smooth map $B_1 \to B_2$ which is affine with integer linear part in any choice of affine charts. \end{defn}